 Havana Vignettes is a documentary short film directed by Kannan Arunasalam, and produced with support from Cornell University College of Architecture, Art, and Planning, and the Society for the Humanities through the Andrew W. Mellon Collaborative Studies in Architecture, Urbanism, and the Humanities initiative.
 It explores three housing conditions of post-revolutionary Havana presenting residents’ narratives on the processes of appropriation and translation of architectural and ideological directives in the production of domestic space.
 The film presents the architecture of Alamar using methods of documentary and ethnographic film, to examine ways in which everyday practices are spatialized within this vast domestic infrastructure.

 Iulia Statica is a Visiting Scholar at the Mario Einaudi Center for International Studies, Latin American Studies Program, at Cornell University.
+From the fall 2019, Iulia will be the Marie Curie Postdoctoral Fellow at The Bartlett School of Architecture at University College London.
 She completed her PhD at the Department of Architecture at the University of Rome “La Sapienza” in 2016.
 Her research interests focus on the discourses of material culture in (post)communist contexts, and the role of ideologies and their critique in architecture and urbanism.
 Between 2014-2015 she was a Visiting Scholar at the Department of Philosophy of the University of Toronto and prior to this was awarded the Fellowship in Architecture at the Romanian Academy in Rome (2012-14).
 In 2016 and 2017 she was invited by faculty at the Department of Architecture at Cornell University as a guest scholar for the seminar Cuba as Project: Urban, Political and Environmental Transformations of the Island as part of The Mellon Collaborative Studies in Architecture, Urbanism and the Humanities.

 Tom McEnaney is Assistant Professor of Comparative Literature and Spanish & Portuguese at the University of California, Berkeley.
 He works on the history of media and technology, Argentine, Cuban, and U.S. literature, architectural theory and history, sound studies, linguistic anthropology, computational (digital) humanities and new media studies.
 He has contributed articles to Cultural Critique, La Habana Elegante, Representations, Revista de Estudios Hispánicos, Sounding Out!, Variaciones Borges, and other journals.
 His book,Acoustic Properties: Radio, Narrative, and the New Neighborhood of the Americas(FlashPoints at Northwestern University Press, 2017) investigates the co-evolution of radio, architecture and the novel in Argentina, Cuba, and the United States.
 He was previously an Assistant Professor in the Department of Comparative Literature at Cornell University.
 (Ph.D., University of California, Berkeley).